nazwr/swaggerhub-doc-portal/article.md

 [current css components we care about]

 Lets look at updating the sidebar to align with our final vision.
 This should be pretty straightforward, as we have a single sidebar body class `side-bar` and the links share a common class name `api-link`.
-Currently, these all live under the same `App.css` file which should be fine for the time being, we will create a separate stylesheet for the SwaggerUI styling shortly.
+Currently, these all live under the same `App.css` file which worked fine for our initial setup, but to make things manageable lets create a css folder, and a new file `side-bar.css` that will contain the specific classes.
+We can go ahead and move all the other CSS files except for `index.css` which is required by create-react-app that we leant on for our initial setup.

-# UPDATING THE DOCUMENTATION STYLE

 # UPDATING THE HEADER
  - add custom font
  - add image
  - add subhead

+# UPDATING THE DOCUMENTATION STYLE